Current and Upcoming Shows:

-Awakening, oil on canvas, 60 x 48 inches
+Morning Light, oil on canvas, 60 x 60 inches, Spanierman Gallery

 “Inness Hancock paints not only landscapes in the natural world, but her experiences in them.
 She seeks that special connection between herself and her subject, between her paintings and their viewers.”